garrardkitchen/webapi/README.md

 - Moq
 - Dapper

+## Getting Started

+This section covers the options available to getting up and running with the solution.
+These options include using docker-compose and an IDE.

-### docker-compose
+### Option 1 - docker-compose

+To run the entire solution `cd <into repo root folder>` and follow these instructions:

-Enter this command to build all the containers:
+To build all images for the containers enter:
 ```
 docker-compose build
 ```

+The above builds, tests and creates the images required for the solution.

-There are 2 images that are build; `myapi` and `garrardkitchen/mysql:5.7.26`.
+There are 2 images that are built; `myapi` and `garrardkitchen/mysql:5.7.26`.
 The mysql image loads a default schema which can be found in the `/src/mysql/schema.sql` file.

 Enter this command to run the entire solution from the command line:
 ```